IU-PR/Capstone_project/content/docs/2024/cookainno/week3.md

 - Research and consider using remote storage for recipes to enable searching non-generated recipes by ingredients.
 - Implement logic and endpoints for calorie recommendation calculations.
 - Involve first real users to test the app prototype.
+- Implement screens with recipes and favourite recipes, gather items for them from database.
+- Create ingredients insertion and camera recognition for recipe generation and show the generated recipe with photo.
+- Implement profile screen with daily recomendation option, connect them to ML part.
+- Adjust colors and improve UI/UX.